CosmosOS/Cosmos/SOLUTIONS.md

 ## `Test.sln`
 Currently contains all unit tests that Cosmos uses to ensure that there are no bugs.
+You can use it while development of new features of DevKit to test new changes